wainel/Python-basics/README.md

 ## Decorators
 A decorator is a function that takes another function as argument and extends the behavior of this function without explicitly modifying it.
 It allows you to add new functionalities to an existing function.

+## Generators
+Generators are functions that return an object that can be iterated over.
+The special thing is that they generate the items inside the object lazily, which means they generate the items only one at a time, and only when you ask for it.
+Because of this they are much more memory efficient than other sequence objects when you have to deal with large datasets.